Second Czechoslovak Republic: History

 The political system of the country was also in chaos.
-Following the resignation of Edvard Beneš on 5 October, Prime Minister Jan Syrový took over most presidential duties—as per the Constitution—until Emil Hácha was chosen as President on 30 November 1938.
+Following the resignation of Edvard Beneš on 5 October, Prime Minister Jan Syrový took over most presidential duties — as per the Constitution — until Emil Hácha was chosen as President on 30 November 1938.
 Hácha was chosen because of his Catholicism and conservatism and because of not being involved in any government that led to the partition of the country.
 He appointed Rudolf Beran, the leader of the Agrarian Party since 1933, as prime minister on 1 December 1938.

 Unlike most Agrarians, Beran was sceptical of liberalism and democracy.
 The Communist Party was dissolved, although its members were allowed to remain in Parliament.
 Tough censorship was introduced, and an Enabling Act was also introduced, which allowed the government to rule without parliament.
 Most of the non-socialist parties in the Czech Lands merged into the Party of National Unity, with Beran as leader.

 Ethnic tensions

 The greatly weakened Czechoslovak Republic was forced to grant major concessions to the non-Czechs.
 Following the Munich Agreement, the Czechoslovak army transferred parts of its units, originally in the Czech lands, to Slovakia, meant to counter the obvious Hungarian attempts to revise the Slovak borders.

 The Czechoslovak government accepted the Žilina Agreement stipulating the formation of an autonomous Slovak government with all Slovak parties except the Social Democrats on 6 October 1938.
 Jozef Tiso was nominated as its head.
 The only common ministries that remained were those of National Defence, Foreign Affairs and Finances.
-As part of the deal, the country officially adopted the short-form name of Czecho-Slovakia.

 Similarly, the two major factions in Subcarpathian Ruthenia, the Russophiles and Ukrainophiles, agreed on the establishment of an autonomous government, which was constituted on 8 October 1938.
 Reflecting the spread of modern Ukrainian national consciousness, the pro-Ukrainian faction, led by Avhustyn Voloshyn, gained control of the local government and Subcarpathian Ruthenia was renamed Carpatho-Ukraine.